Direct Current, DC

-Since the household power source is AC, there is no polarity indication on the power outlet.
-The AC power frequency of Korea is 60Hz.
-In other words, the process of returning to the original state by changing the voltage is repeated 60 times per second.
-Electronic products that use AC power do not need a polarity mark, so you do not have to worry about (+) or (-) polarity when plugging in.
+Since the household power source is AC, there is no polarity mark where the plug is inserted.
+The frequency of AC power in Korea is 60Hz.
+In other words, the voltage reverses twice and returns to its original state, repeating 60 times per second.
+Electronic products that use AC power do not need polarity marks, so you don't have to worry about the (+) and (-) polarities when plugging in.

 The reason why the electric circuit using the battery is direct current

 The reason why the electric circuit using the battery is direct current can be found by examining the structure of the battery.
 Chemical cells are designed to flow electrons by using the chemical reaction of substances continuously.

 In the center of the 1.5V manganese battery, the carbon rod forms the (+) pole, and the zinc plate forms the (-) pole on the outside.
 Dilute ammonium chloride is contained in a paste between the carbon rod and the zinc plate.